Their president is hospitalized, but that hasn’t changed their view of the coronavirus

 Trump campaign manager Bill Stepien, who has tested positive for the coronavirus, launched “Operation MAGA” on Saturday with plans to send Vice President Pence, Trump’s children and other top surrogates out across the country to campaign for the president.

-“If this virus can get into the Oval, into the body of the president, there’s no place where it could not possibly infect one of our fellow Americans,” Gaetz said on Fox News on Friday night, calling on the country to fully open as it protects those most vulnerable.
+“If this virus can get into the Oval, into the body of the president, there’s no place where it could not possibly infect one of our fellow Americans,” Gaetz said Friday night on Fox News, calling on the country to fully open as it protects those most vulnerable.
 “There is no lockdown that can be a panacea to save everyone from everything, and this is proof positive that’s the case.”

 Among the president’s base of support, there was a widespread sense of optimism that Trump will quickly recover from a virus many of them view as not nearly as deadly as scientists warn.
 The person they trust most, Trump, has yet to have a public change of heart about safety measures, so many of his supporters see little reason to do so themselves.